 How to mix protein powder without a shaker?

 Wondering how to mix protein powder without a shaker?
-Here are 5 tips to ensure that you never have to drink a lump protein shake again.
+Here are 5 tips to ensure that you never have to drink a lumpy protein shake again.

-This is how to mix protein powder without a shaker.
+How to mix protein powder without a shaker

 Unless you are using a blender, mixing protein powder without a shaker is a nightmare.
 Using a spoon, for example, will leave you with a lumpy mess that looks nothing like the milkshake that you were hoping for.
 A shaker – also known as a shaker bottle – is a plastic bottle with a small metal whisk inside.
 The whisk helps to break up the clumps of protein powder as you shake.
 Shakers are considered by many to be an essential for making a protein shake on-the-go.